Table Of Contents

 Costs Of A Pre-Purchase Inspection

-While pre-purchase and pest inspection is widely becoming handy in the real estate industry across the globe, the costs will vary from state to state.
-Needless to say, inspectors and professionals operating in metropolitan areas may charge a higher rate than professionals working in regional areas.
-However, you can usually expect to pay no more than around $600.
+While pre-purchase and pest inspection is widely becoming handy in the real estate industry across Australia, the costs will vary from state to state.
+Needless to say, inspectors and professionals operating in regional areas may charge a higher rate than professionals working in metropolitan areas.

 With regards to the excitement of buying your new home and the hundreds of thousands of dollars you would be spending to buy your property; a pre-purchase inspection is a small price to pay for your peace of mind.
 This will ultimately let you avoid a lot of unnecessary repairs that could be avoided.